Gary Fisher

 Steve Benton of Poloroid invented the rainbow hologram.
 This type of hologram is normally made in two steps.
 In the first step a laser transmission hologram is made of an object or objects generally with depth limited to less than six inches.
 This hologram (H1) becomes the object for a second hologram which becomes the rainbow hologram (H2).

-In 1990 Dr, Murty Mantravadi and I invented and patented a technology for making these holograms in one step thus greatly simplifying the apparatus and time required to make a rainbow hologram.
+In 1990 Dr. Murty Mantravadi and I invented and patented a technology for making rainbow holograms in one step thus greatly simplifying the apparatus and time required to make a rainbow hologram.

 Over a period of six years I designed, re-designed and refined an integral holographc camera which I installed on an optical isolation table in a specially designed sound-damped room in my lab.
 This system had an oil-filled plano convex lens to focus the 35mm film images onto the holographic film plane.
 The film transport was designed to hold 8" high 8E75 holographic roll film.
 The film transport had a roller transport mechanism with a vacuum gate.
 A computer controlled system ran the apparatus.